Let’s travel back in time to the eve of my 25th birthday.

 “No, it’s OK,” I said, panicking.
 I felt paralyzed and starstruck.
 It didn’t help that I could hardly walk on my (probably) sprained ankle.
 I needed a moment to mentally regroup before meeting anyone at this party, let alone a cultural icon.

 “You’re sthoo cute!” he roared, grabbing me by the shoulders, clumsily marching me over to Taylor Mallory.
+I felt like I was being carried off to the gallows.

 “I hate you,” I hissed between gritted teeth.